-The Kinetic application deployed in Azure datacenters is the same code base we provide to customers for deployment in their own datacenters.
-To help ensure we maintain this parity, our development teams and third-party software vendors are required to validate cloud-readiness with the Epicor Quality Assurance teams.
+The Kinetic application deployed in Azure datacenters is the same code base we provide to customers for deployment in their data centers.
+To help ensure we maintain this parity, our development teams, and third-party software vendors are required to validate cloud readiness with the Epicor Quality Assurance teams.

 Testing and Requirements

 Do I receive a testing system for my Kinetic?